Find out more about World Cancer Research Fund’s leadership team and board of trustees.

 She has had extensive international experience in leadership positions in the areas of business development, public relations, and sales.
 She is considered an expert in online and digital marketing.

 Antoinette’s extensive international experience and understanding of cultural differences, coupled with her fluency in French and Spanish, will be invaluable as World Cancer Research Fund works to spread the message of cancer prevention.

 Antoinette shares her expert knowledge in the areas of business development, public relations, sales, and online and digital marketing with World Cancer Research Fund following more than two decades of experience.

 She has a keen interest in nutrition and the role nutrition plays in disease prevention.

 Susan joined the World Cancer Research Fund Board in 1990.
 Now retired from the commercial real estate business, Susan spent more than 3 decades in the field.

 Previously, she was a licensed commercial property broker as well as Senior Managing Director of Newmark Grubb Knight Frank in Washington DC, US — one of the world’s leading commercial property advisory firms.

 Susan has served as president of a number of business and property membership bodies in Washington DC.
 An astute businesswoman throughout her career, she shares her expert knowledge of operational success with the World Cancer Research Fund.

-He has worked for companies in the United Kingdom, Ireland, the United States, and France.
-He is active in the community and has served and continues to serve in a leadership capacity in a variety of companies and membership bodies in the United Kingdom and Ireland.
+He has worked for companies in the UK, Ireland, the US and France.
+He is active in the community and has served and continues to serve in a leadership capacity in a variety of companies and membership bodies in the UK and Ireland.

 Roderick shares his expertise in business development, marketing, sales, and database management to help grow World Cancer Research Fund and spread our message of cancer prevention.